-Source: Data processing results using SPSS version 25 for Windows software.

-Based on the results of the analysis (Table 1, Table 2, Table 3), all statements in the cognitive load questionnaire are valid.
+Based on the statistics in Table 1, Table 2, Table 3, all items in the cognitive load scales are valid.
 This conclusion is drawn from the fact that the r-value for each item is above 0.3202.
 The validity test for each questionnaire item in this study was conducted with the assistance of SPSS version 25 for Windows.

 Table 4.
 Construct reliability